rubocop/rubocop-rspec/.github/CONTRIBUTING.md

 * Check that the issue has not already been reported.
 * Check that the issue has not already been fixed in the latest code (a.k.a. `master`).
+* Check if the issue is a non-goal of RuboCop RSpec.
 * Be clear, concise and precise in your description of the problem.
 * Open an issue with a descriptive title and a summary in grammatically correct, complete sentences.